linsalrob/ComputationalGenomicsManual/Assignments/Genomics/README.md

 Finally, the [metadata associated with the samples is available at microreact](https://microreact.org/project/VJdoJhfkx).
 You should take a look at that, as it will get you started with understanding the differences in the data.

-## Assignment A - Download and assemble the data
+## Assignment part I - Download and assemble the data

+You can find a complete list of the sequence accessions for these samples [here](klebsiella.txt).
+These IDs are from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) but you can also download them from the [NCBI sequence read archive](https://www.ncbi.nlm.nih.gov/sra/) which is what we will do here.
+(By the way, you will notice that we have trimmed out some of the sequences described in the [metadata](https://microreact.org/project/VJdoJhfkx) because they are already assembled! if you want to proceed with some of those, you can skip the assembly step.

 First, you need to download the data from the SRA using [fastq-dump](../Databases/SRA#fastq-dump).